petersid2022/dotfiles/scripts/README.md

 ## lock.sh

-Similarly to the xidlehook command above, it locks the screen when executed.
+Similarly to the [betterlockscreen](https://github.com/betterlockscreen/betterlockscreen) command above, it locks the screen when executed.
 It uses i3lock under the hood.